SfSkSaSbS3/dwm/README.md

 $ cd dwm
 (as root) make install

-also consider reading the other README file
+Also consider reading the other README file

+No I did not update the man pages